-The nearest appropriate state school is normally the appropriate state school which is the shortest distance from the principal family home by accepted travel routes.
-See 4.1.3 - 4.1.5 for exceptional definitions of nearest appropriate state school.
+See 4.1.3 - 4.1.5 for other exceptional definitions of nearest Appropriate state school.

-4.1.3 Nearest appropriate state school - several schools within 56 kilometres
+4.1.3 Nearest Appropriate state school - several schools within 56 kilometres

-Where there is more than one appropriate state school within 56 kilometres of the principal family home, the nearest appropriate state school is the school with the nearest available transport service (see 4.2.4).
+Where there is more than one Appropriate state school within 56 kilometres of the Principal family home, the nearest school is the one with the nearest available transport service (see 4.2.4).

-Bruce's principal family home is a property on the plains below a mountain range.
+Bruce's Principal family home is a property on the plains below a mountain range.
 The nearest school is in a town in the mountains (School A), 30 kilometres from Bruce's home.
 The nearest transport service to School A is 20 kilometres away.
 Students in the plains area normally go to the school in a town on the plains (School B), 40 kilometres away.
 The nearest bus service to School B is 3 kilometres from Bruce's home.
-Although Bruce lives closer to School A, the nearest appropriate state school for AIC purposes is School B. Therefore Bruce is not geographically isolated from School B under the requirements of Rule 2 (see 4.2.1).
+Although Bruce lives closer to School A, the nearest Appropriate state school for AIC Scheme purposes is School B. Therefore Bruce is not geographically isolated from School B under the requirements of Rule 2 (see 4.2.1).

-4.1.4 Nearest appropriate state school - tertiary student
+4.1.4 Nearest Appropriate state school - tertiary student

-The nearest appropriate state school for a tertiary student is the nearest state school that offers the year or grade of secondary schooling that would be appropriate for the student, if they had continued to study at a secondary school.
+The nearest Appropriate state school for a tertiary student is the nearest state school that offers the year or grade of secondary schooling that would be appropriate for the student, if they had continued to study at a secondary school.

-4.1.5 Nearest appropriate state school -principal family home near border
+4.1.5 Nearest Appropriate state school - Principal family home near border

-Where the principal family home is near the border of an adjacent State/Territory:
+Where the Principal family home is near the border of an adjacent State/Territory:

-- and the student attends a school in the home State/Territory, the nearest appropriate state school is regarded as the school meeting the definition set out in 4.1.2 in the same State/Territory as the principal family home (even if there is a closer school in the adjacent State/Territory); or - the student attends a school in another State/Territory, the nearest appropriate state school is regarded as the school meeting the definition set out in 4.1.2 in either the home State/Territory or the adjacent State/Territory.
+- and the student attends a school in the home State/Territory, the nearest Appropriate state school is regarded as the school meeting the definition set out in 4.1.2 in the same State/Territory as the Principal family home (even if there is a closer school in the adjacent State/Territory); or - the student attends a school in another State/Territory, the nearest Appropriate state school is regarded as the school meeting the definition set out in 4.1.2 in either the home State/Territory or the adjacent State/Territory.